-Easy-access accounts – here you’ll be able to quickly access your money.
+Easy-access accounts (also known as Regular-Access) – here you’ll be able to quickly access your money.
 You pay into them, earn some interest on your savings and can withdraw whenever you want (although some accounts do limit the number of withdrawals you can make).
 So if your boiler breaks or you need an emergency income for a few weeks, you’re able to access this money easily.
 If you already have emergency savings, other accounts, such as Notice or Fixed (see below), tend to pay higher interest rates in return for less withdrawal flexibility.

 Notice accounts – with a notice account, you’ll need to give the specified notice period in order to withdraw your money.
 Usually, the longer the notice period the higher the interest rate and you’ll mostly find these are variable rates, meaning the provider can change the rate at any point, though they will give you reasonable warning of this.
 Withdrawal notice periods may be as little as three days or even up to 200 days.
 Moneybox offers a 95 Day Notice Account with a great interest rate!
-(Please note – the Moneybox 95 Day Notice Savings Account is currently closed to new customers.
-We hope to make it available again soon)

 Fixed-rate accounts – these give you the option to lock in an interest rate for a set period of time.
 The catch here is that you normally can’t take your money out during the term.
 This includes switching to another type of account to take advantage of any rate rises.
 While you are locked in for your fixed period, again you’ll most likely benefit from a higher interest rate.